Trinity (nuclear test): Civilian detection

 Information about the Trinity test was made public shortly after the bombing of Hiroshima.
 The Smyth Report, released on August 12, 1945, gave some information on the blast, and the edition released by Princeton University Press a few weeks later incorporated the War Department's press release on the test as Appendix 6, and contained the famous pictures of a "bulbous" Trinity fireball.
-Groves, Oppenheimer and other dignitaries visited the test site in September 1945, wearing white canvas overshoes to prevent fallout from sticking to the soles of their shoes.

 Official notifications

-The results of the test were conveyed to the Secretary of War Henry L. Stimson at the Potsdam Conference in Germany in a coded message from his assistant George L. Harrison:
+The results of the test were conveyed to Secretary of War Henry L. Stimson at the Potsdam Conference in Germany in a coded message from his assistant George L. Harrison:

 The message arrived at the "Little White House" in the Potsdam suburb of Babelsberg and was at once taken to Truman and Secretary of State James F. Byrnes.
 Harrison sent a follow-up message which arrived on the morning of July 18:

-Because Stimson's summer home at High Hold was on Long Island and Harrison's farm near Upperville, Virginia, this indicated that the explosion could be seen 250 mi away and heard 50 mi away.
+Because Stimson's summer home at Highhold was on Long Island and Harrison's farm near Upperville, Virginia, this indicated that the explosion could be seen 250 mi away and heard 50 mi away.

+Three days later, on July 21, a 13-page report written by Groves arrived at Potsdam via a courier.
+It stated:

 Fallout

 Film badges used to measure exposure to radioactivity indicated that no observers at N-10,000 had been exposed to more than 0.1 roentgens (half of the National Council on Radiation Protection and Measurements recommended daily radiation exposure limit), but the shelter was evacuated before the radioactive cloud could reach it.
-The explosion was more efficient than expected and the thermal updraft drew most of the cloud high enough that little fallout fell on the test site.
+The explosion was more efficient than expected, and the thermal updraft drew most of the cloud high enough that little fallout fell on the test site.
+Nevertheless, the fission consumed only 3 lb out of the 13 lb of plutonium, leaving 10 lb to be spread through the atmosphere and as fallout.
 The crater was far more radioactive than expected due to the formation of trinitite, and the crews of the two lead-lined Sherman tanks were subjected to considerable exposure.
 Anderson's dosimeter and film badge recorded 7 to 10 roentgens, and one of the tank drivers, who made three trips, recorded 13 to 15 roentgens.

 The heaviest fallout contamination outside the restricted test area was 30 mi from the detonation point, on Chupadera Mesa.
 The fallout there was reported to have settled in a white mist onto some of the livestock in the area, resulting in local beta burns and a temporary loss of dorsal or back hair.
 Patches of hair grew back discolored white.
 The Army bought 88 cattle in all from ranchers; the 17 most significantly marked were kept at Los Alamos, while the rest were shipped to Oak Ridge for long-term observation.
-Dose reconstruction published on September 1, 2020, by researchers working under the auspices of the National Cancer Institute documented that five counties in New Mexico experienced the greatest radioactive contamination: Guadalupe, Lincoln, San Miguel, Socorro, and Torrance.